freeradical13/freeradical13.github.io/index.md

 A [compound light microscope][] uses multiply lenses to sequentially magnify an image.
 The microscope eyepieces, the [ocular lenses][], typically magnify 4X - 10X.
 Another lense called the [objective lens][] typically magnifies 4X - 100X.
 The total magnification is the product of these two magnifications.
 Typically, compound light microscopes have a magnification up to 1,000X.

 A light microscope's [iris diaphragm][] may be used to create contrast between an object and its background by controlling the amount of light passing through.
+The [aperture][] controls how much light is emitted.

 A [parfocal lens][] stays in focus when manification or focal length are changed.
 When changing objective lenses, use the grip on the carousel instead of pushing the lenses themselves.